mjswen0923/PillDispenser/README.md

 Yet another file, AlexaSkill.py, scraped the main page and creates a speech file using Flask-Ask which gets sent to Amazon and hosted on a custom skill.

 One of the biggest problems faced was due to Northeastern's private network.
 Essentially, this made it impossible to access the doctor page as one would do in a local home setting.
 In practice, one could just type in the IP address and the port (192.168.X.X:80 or whatever it may be).
 But security?
 So this could not be done over the schools wifi.
 Now is where tunneling comes in handy.
 The service pagekite allowed us to tunnel behind some firewalls and host the localhost onto a public domain.
 We used this service for both the Alexa Skill and for the doctor access page.
 This meant that when the device was plugged in, we could go to http://display.combros.pagekite.me and be brought to the desired page.
 However, Northeastern blocked this too!
-(Thanks NU) The solution was to grab a VPN chrome extension and bypass some restrictions.
-(Shhh)
+The solution was to grab a VPN chrome extension, and that solved the problem.